-- Noise can be generated by a Poly-V belt that is either too tight or too loose.
-Check the condition and the tension of the belt.
-Replace a worn belts.
+- Noise can be generated by a Poly-V or HTD belt that is either too tight or too loose.
+Check the condition and the tension of the belts.
+Replace worn belts.
 Adjust the belt tension according to the instructions in the "Parts Removal and Replacement" section. - 3.
 Remove the Poly-V belt and move the pedal arms.
 If the noise no longer exists, check the condition of the alternator.
-If the noise is still present, go to step #4.
-Do not reinstall the Poly-V belt if performing step #4. - Disconnect the DC power cable.
+If the noise is still present, go to step #4. - Disconnect the DC power cable if you have a 4600/4400/4200 PT or unplug the connector from position J4 on the power supply circuit board if you have a 4600/4400 CL.
 Spin the alternator pulley with your fingers.
 It should spin freely and remain spinning for at least two revolutions.
 If it does not, the alternator should be replaced. - If the alternator does spin freely, check the alternator for noise, roughness, or the presence of an excessive amount of black powder inside the alternator or near the outside of the case.
-If any of these conditions exist, the brushes might be bad.
-Replacement brushes are available as well as replacement alternators. - 4.
-Tighten the transmission pulley set screw onto the flat side of the transmission output shaft.
-Tighten the transmission drive sprocket set screw to the keyway in the transmission input shaft.
+If any of these conditions exist, the brushes might be bad and the alternator should be replaced.